Dr Amudha Poobalan

 - Chair of PGT sub-committee of College Ethics Review Board (CERB), School of Medicine, Medical Sciences and Nutrition, University of Aberdeen

 - Postgraduate lead on School Intercalating Executive facilitating Masters intercalation

-Member of Written and Anatomy Assessment Group (WAAG) in Institute for Education in Medical and Dental Sciences (IEMDS)
+Member of Written and Anatomy Assessment Group (WAAG) in Institute for Education in Health Care and Medical Sciences

 - Member of School of Medicine, Medical Sciences and Nutrition (SMMSN) PGT management committee for programme coordinators